Ph.D., Dairy Science, UW-Madison;

 Michel Waittiaux is a professor of dairy systems management with the Dairy Science Department.
 His teaching and research focuses on the improvement of dairy farm management in a way that fosters the social, economical and environmental soundness of production systems.

-His classes include Agriculture in Emerging Economies: Dairying in Mexico, which includes an end-of-summer, two-week field program in Mexico, and Effective Teaching in International — Science and Engineering— Classrooms, a course that challenge doctoral candidates to think of ways to take advantage of cultural and national diversity as an asset rather than an impediment to creating a rich learning environment for all students in the classroom.
+His classes include Agriculture in Emerging Economies: Dairying in Mexico, which includes an end-of-summer, two-week field program in Mexico, and Effective Teaching in International — Science and Engineering— Classrooms, a course that challenges doctoral candidates to think of ways to take advantage of cultural and national diversity as an asset rather than an impediment to creating a rich learning environment for all students in the classroom.

 Wattiaux’s research program focuses on the environmental impact of dairy production with an emphasis on undesirable gaseous emissions to the atmosphere known to have negative impacts on human heath and balance of natural ecosystems (ammonia) or to contribute to climate change (methane).
 He seeks to find “win-win” situations, making farms more economically profitable (reducing feed costs) and simultaneously more environmentally friendly (reduction in undesirable emissions).